shivam15s/shivam15s.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Software Engineer focused on enhancing the robustness and scalability of AI infrastructure at [LinkedIn](https://www.linkedin.com/)
+I am currently a Software Engineer at [LinkedIn](https://www.linkedin.com/), focused on enhancing the robustness and scalability of LinkedIn's AI infrastructure.

 My academic interests are broadly in optimizing LLM training and inference, and developing data-efficient LLMs.